 Gavin, H (2006) ‘Intrusive music: The perception of everyday music explored by diaries’ The Qualitative Report , 11 (3), pp. 550-565.
 ISSN 1052-0147

 Gavin, H (2005) ‘The Social Construction of the Child Sex Offender Explored by Narrative’ The Qualitative Report , 10 (3), pp. 395-413.
 ISSN 1052-0147

 Gavin, H (2005) Police recruitment in the 21st century, fair and transparent practice Central Police Training and Development Authority (Unpublished)

 Gavin, H (2001) ‘Reconstructed Memories and Adult Musical Expertise’ Music Education Research , 3 (1), pp. 51-61.
 ISSN 1461-3808

 Gavin, H (2001) The Third Person Effect and Perceptual Elements of Television London: Hallmark Channel (Unpublished)

 Several previously supervised students have successfully submitted doctoral theses in the following areas:

-I have examined several PhD candidates presenting topics such as Homicide, Sexual Offending, Clinical Practice and Intelligence networks.
-I will consider supervision or examination of research students in most areas of criminal psychology, personality disorders or music psychology, or projects using innovative research methods.
+I have examined several PhD candidates presenting topics such as Homicide, Sexual Offending, Clinical Practice, Female Offending, Intelligence networks, and Music psychology.
+I will consider supervision or examination of research students in most areas of criminal psychology, personality disorders, representation of violence in folk tales, or music psychology, or projects using innovative research methods.

 I lead modules in Forensic/Criminal Psychology at undergraduate and postgraduate level.
-I also lead postgraduate research methods and research dissertation modules.
+I also lead postgraduate research methods modules, and am developing programmes in advanced psychological research methods.
 I contribute to postgraduate modules in Clinical Forensic Psychology and Research Methods in Investigative Psychology.